Mamdouhomar7/Mamdouhomar7/README.md

 ## 👨‍💻 About Me

-Hey there! 👋 I'm a second-year Computer Science student passionate about **Web Development** 🌐
+👋 I'm a second-year Computer Science student passionate about **Web Development** 🌐

 💡 I enjoy building modern, responsive websites and turning ideas into real, interactive experiences.